leapdao/sparse-merkle-tree/proof-data-provider/README.md

 }
 ```
 "smtDEPTH" - The depth of the sparse merkle tree, that is used in smart contract.
 "net" - Ethereum network where smart contract was deployed.
-Must be one of the following ['mainnet', 'ropsten', 'kovan', 'rinkeby', 'goerli']
+Must be one of the following ['mainnet', 'ropsten', 'kovan', 'rinkeby', 'goerli'] if provider use Infura and specific value if provider use own ethereum node (depends on the network id that run node, can be one of the above or 'custom' for other networks).
+Anyway response with error helps to define.
 "contractAddress" - The address of the smart contract that use sparse merkle tree.
 Must be ChecksumAddress.
 "contractABI" - The smart contract's ABI that use sparse merkle tree.
 "eventName" - The name of the event that is described in requirements above.
 The second event's argument (value) data type must be bytes32.
 The first one (key) data type may be address or uint8...uint256 or bytes1...bytes32.